If you’re a senior veteran or a war widow/widower, a range of aged care services are available.

 - wound care

-To receive these services, you will need to see a health professional for a referral to a community nursing agency.
-This could be your GP, a nurse, or a VHC Assessment Agency.
+To receive these services, you will need to see a health professional for a referral to a DVA approved community nursing provider.
+This could be your GP, specialist, or a nurse practitioner specialising in a community nursing field.
 You can also be referred by a treating hospital doctor or a hospital discharge planner, however will need an ongoing referral from your GP after seven days.

 Other services for the veteran community